IAmStrong/Conways-Game-of-Life/README.md

 * any live cell with more than three live neighbours dies, as if by overpopulation.
 * any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-As a participant of the Web Development Championship (standard category) <u>my task was the following</u>:
+As a participant of the Web Development Championship (standard category) +my task was the following+:

 1) Recreate the algorithm using JavaScript
 2) Graphical implementation of the "universe".
 The scene of the game is 200x200 cells;